 How Can Blockchain Benefit Pharmacies?

 Blockchain is a revolutionary technology that is all set on transforming the financial industry.
 But beyond Bitcoin and other cryptocurrencies, the blockchain technology has a wide range of potential use cases.
 If applied properly, blockchain can change the face of supply chains all around the world, leading to more reliable exchange of goods and thereby ensuring authenticity of products.
-This concept can be extremely useful for the healthcare and pharmaceutical industries.
+This concept can be extremely useful for the healthcare, pharmacies and pharmaceutical industries.

 The concept of Blockchain